We tend to have stronger relationships because of it–with babies, grown children, friends, and extended family.

-It has been a particularly busy family time the last two months, with little sleep and too little time to write.
+It has been a particularly busy family time the last six weeks, with little sleep and even less time to write.
 I wouldn’t go back and change any of it either–very rewarding times.
 But there comes a time when you realize you’re close to being drained.
 Pay attention to those times, or you’ll pay for it later (in your health, in your lack of writing, and in lack of patience with those around you).

 This morning I was reading a bit in one of my favorite little books, Anne Morrow Lindbergh’s book, Gift from the Sea.
 I re-read it at least once a year.
 Here are a few snippets that might speak to you giving women: